Do you feel like you’re swaying, spinning, tilting, or generally off balance?

 - Vestibular neuritis, or labyrinthitis, is related to an infection in the inner ear.
 It can create inflamed tissue around the nerves within the inner ear that are vital to your sense of balance.

 - Vertigo can also be connected to a head injury, neck injury, brain issues, migraine headaches, or medications that cause ear damage.

 As mentioned before, spinning, tilting, or a feeling of being pulled in one direction are symptoms of vertigo.
 Other signs include imbalance and difficulty walking steadily, nausea, vomiting, jerking eye movements, sweating, headaches, hearing loss, or ringing in the ears.
 These symptoms can be momentary or last a few hours.

 The treatment for vertigo is dependent on what is causing it in the first place.
-Treatment often involves vestibular rehabilitation which is a special type of physical therapy that is focused on enhancing the vestibular system.
-It is an exercise-based program primarily designed to reduce vertigo and dizziness, gaze instability, and/or imbalance and falls.
-Another treatment performed is canalith repositioning maneuvers when the cause of vertigo is BPPV.
+A treatment performed is canalith repositioning maneuvers when the cause of vertigo is BPPV.
 These are specific movements used to reposition the calcium deposits out of the inner ear so they can be absorbed by the body and vertigo is resolved.
 For others, medicine may be the preferred treatment while in extreme cases and depending on the diagnosis, surgery may be required.

 Schedule a consultation

 If you are experiencing any symptoms connected to vertigo, call Coastal Ear, Nose, and Throat.
 We look forward to helping you find the cause and proper treatment for your vertigo symptoms.
 If you have any questions or concerns, don’t hesitate to call our office at 732-280-7855.